by Richard J. Davidson, Ph. D

 Purpose is what motivates, inspires and drives us in life.
 One study found that if you have greater purpose in life, you’re less likely to be dead 10 years later.
 Whether you’re older versus younger or if you have a chronic condition or disease, cultivating a deep sense of purpose and meaning in life has been shown to have far-reaching benefits, including to our physical and mental well-being.

 Realizing and acknowledging what gives you meaning and purpose is important.
 If deep-down something is important to you, but you ignore that feeling, it can harm your well-being.
 As one of our researchers has said: “Think about what gives your life meaning.
 Do what makes you happy or makes you fulfilled, and make sure to save time for it.”

-Richard J. Davidson, founder of the Center for Healthy Minds at the University of Wisconsin—Madison, is the keynote speaker at the Hope For Depression Research Foundation’s Annual HOPE Luncheon on Nov.
-6 at the Plaza Hotel; centerhealthyminds.org
+Richard J. Davidson is the founder of the Center for Healthy Minds at the University of Wisconsin—Madison. centerhealthyminds.org